Hannah Gwinn Loring (1791 – 1847) kept a diary when she was living in Salem, Massachusetts with her parents, Thaddeus and Mercy Gwinn.

 Shall find us still saying good night

 Hannah and Samuel married two years later on Christmas Day, 1811.
-In 1843, Samuel Loring died at sea.
+In 1843, Samuel Loring, while on his second voyage in the barque Neptune, fell from the maintop and was instantly killed.
 The loss meant that Hannah would never see her beloved Samuel again, since his body was buried at sea.

 - Lake County, Illinois History: Gwinn-Loring Christmas Romance.